Tool Reference

 Usage Examples:

-Creating a New Resource:
+Creating a single resource:

-# Step 1: Get the JSON schema for LOGICAL_FIELD
+# Step 1: inspect the schema

-schema = get_json_schema(resource_type="LOGICAL_FIELD")
+get_json_schema(resource_type="LOGICAL_FIELD")

 write_resource(